 Brandy and her family are avid campers who enjoy exploring nature and being outside.
+She is the co-author of Midwest Road Trip Adventures.
 When she’s not traveling or adventuring, you can find her busy homeschooling her kids and helping with her grandkids.
 Brandy RVs with a 2019 Crossroads Sunset Trail Travel Trailer.

 Our First Time Camping with Our Grandkids